History of the Fluoride/Iodine Antagonism

 1964 - Steyn reports on his detailed 1949-1950 experiments on young rats, conducted to determine if there was in fact a fluoride-iodine antagonism.
 The experiment, which ran for 12 months, showed that the more severe the teeth were mottled, the more severe the thyroid dysfunction.
 It further showed that iodine supplementation was not likely to prevent the endemic goiter caused by excessive fluoride in drinking water, and that fluoride intake needed to be reduced.

 1969 - Rodesch et al. and Zor et al. independently report that fluoride mimicks TSH.

-1969 - Siddiqui show small visible goiters in persons 14 to 17 years of age in India to be connected directly to high fluoride concentrations in drinking water.
+1969 - Siddiqui’s data (India) shows small visible pubertal goiters in India to be related to fluoride concentrations in drinking water.
+At excessive iodine

 1970 - Demole Review (WHO Monograph)

-In 1970, Vic Demole (another member of the Swiss "Fluor-und Jodkommission" (Fluoride and Iodine Commission) - the organization behind the fluoridated salt program, writes a review chapter in the WHO Monograph on the "Toxic Effects of Fluoride on the Thyroid".
+In 1970, Vic Demole (for many years president of the Swiss "Fluor Kommission" - Fluoride Commission - the organization behind the fluoridated salt, milk and water programs in Switzerland), writes a review chapter in the WHO Monograph on the "Toxic Effects of Fluoride on the Thyroid".

-An example of gross scientific misconduct, Demole literally lies about most findings, often stating the exact opposite as the studies had reported.
-He outright denies that there is a fluoride- iodine antagonism, claims that no fluoride is concentrated in the thyroid, and that it has no effects on the synthesis of thyroxine (T4).
+An example of gross scientific misconduct, Demole omits the majority of papers showing fluoride adverse effects, literally lies about some findings as reported in the papers, sometimes stating the exact opposite as the studies had reported.
+He denies that there is a fluoride - iodine antagonism of any sort, claims that medications used to treat Basedow were ineffective, and that fluoride has no effects on the synthesis of thyroxine (T4).

-(A detailed analysis of this “review” is on the PFPC Science website.)
+(A detailed analysis of this “review” is on the Truth Decay website.)

 1970 - Ahn and Rosenberg confirm that fluoride mimicks TSH.